Yaskawa-Global/HSES_Dissector/README.md

 **Known limitations**:

 1. The data payload for the "plural data" commands will not be properly dissected.
 It will however disect the header portion.
 1. The file read/write commands will not be properly dissected.
+But, the header section will display.